 - Wumpus.Core.
-Top-level import module, re-exports the exposed modules.
-Exports as opaque some of the internal data types, where the export is necessary for writing type signatures to user functions but access to the objects themselves is hidden by smart constructors. - Wumpus.Core.AffineTrans.
-The standard affine transformations (scaling, rotation, translation) implemented as type classes, with a of derived operations - reflections about the X or Y axes, rotations through common angles. - Wumpus.Core.BoundingBox.
+Top-level shim module to import all the exposed modules.
+Some internal data types are also exported as opaque the implementation is hidden, but the type name is exposed so it can be used in the type signatures of userland functions.
+Typically, where these data types need to be instantiated, smart constructors are provided. - Wumpus.Core.AffineTrans.
+The standard affine transformations (scaling, rotation, translation) implemented as type classes, with a of derived operations reflections about the X or Y axes, rotations through common angles. - Wumpus.Core.BoundingBox.
 Data type representing bounding boxes and operations on them.
-This module is potentially important for defining higherlevel graphics objects (arrowheads and the like). - Wumpus.Core.Colour.
-Colour types (RGB, grayscale and HSB) and conversion between them.
-Some named colours, which should be hidden or import qualified if a more extensive package of colours (e.g. the named SVG colours) is used.
-RGB is the default format, where black is (0.0, 0.0, 0.0), and white is (1.0, 1.0, 1.0).
+Bounding boxes are important for Pictures and they support the definition of Picture composition operators. - Wumpus.Core.Colour.
+A single colour type RGBi is supported.
+This type defines colour as a triple of integers (Word8) black is 0, 0, 0; white is 255, 255, 255.
+Some named colours are defined, although they are hidden by the top level shim module to avoid name clashes.
+Wumpus.Core.Colour can be imported directly if the named colours are required.

 - Wumpus.Core.FontSize.
 Various calculations for font size metrics.
 Generally not useful to a user but exposed so that variations of the standard Label type are possible. - Wumpus.Core.Geometry.
 Usual types an operations from affine geometry points, vectors and frames.
 The Pointwise type class which is essential for defining transformable drawable types. - Wumpus.Core.GraphicsState.
 Data types modelling the attributes of PostScript's graphics state (stroke style, dash pattern, etc.).
-Note wumpus-core annotates primitives - paths, text labels - with their rendering style.
+Note wumpus-core annotates primitives paths, text labels with their rendering style.
 PostScript has a mutable graphics state, changing via inheritance how the curent object is drawn. - Wumpus.Core.OutputPostScript.
 Functions to write PostScript or encapsulated PostScript files. - Wumpus.Core.OutputSVG.
 Functions to write SVG files. - Wumpus.Core.Picture.
 Operations to build pictures paths and labels within an affine frame.
-Type classes overloading convenience constructors for building paths, labels, ellipses...
-The constructors are convenient in that attributes - colour, line width, etc. - may be specified or not.
-The technique is due to Iavor S. Diatchki's XML-Light. - Wumpus.Core.PtSize.
+Generally the functions here are convenience constructors for types from the hidden module Wumpus.Core.PictureInternal.
+The types from PictureInternal are exported as opaque signatures by Wumpus.Core.WumpusTypes. - Wumpus.Core.PtSize.
 Text size calculations in Core.FontSize use points (i.e. 1/72 of an inch).
 The PtSize module is a numeric type to represent them. - Wumpus.Core.TextEncoder.
 Types for handling non-ASCII character codes.
 This module is perhaps under-cooked although it appears adequate for Latin-1. - Wumpus.Core.TextLatin1.
-A instance of the TextEncoder type for mapping Latin 1 characters to the PostScript and SVG escape characters. - Wumpus.Core.VersionNumber.
-Current version number of wumpus-core . - Wumpus.Core.WumpusTypes.
-This module collects internal types for Pictures, Paths etc. and presents them as opaque types - i.e. their constructors are hidden.
+A instance of the TextEncoder type for mapping Latin 1 characters to the PostScript and SVG escape characters.
+Typically this encoder is associated with the fonts Helvetica, Courier and Times-Roman. - Wumpus.Core.TextSymbol.
+A instance of the TextEncoder type for the Symbol font. - Wumpus.Core.VersionNumber.
+Current version number of wumpus-core. - Wumpus.Core.WumpusTypes.
+This module collects internal types for Pictures, Paths etc. and presents them as opaque types i.e. their constructors are hidden.